ManMetGames/ProgrammingEssentials/docs/Lessons/variables.md

 Declaring a variable is done in the format of "datatype name;", where datatype is the type of variable, and name is the name you are giving to the variable.
 An example of declaring some of the datatypes you'll use most frequently are given below:

 {% highlight java %}
-//int is the datatype for integers (whole numbers) int wholeNumber;
-//the above line of code creates an integer variable called wholeNumber
+int wholeNumber; //Creates an integer variable called wholeNumber

-//float is the datatype for numbers with decimal points float decimalNumber;
-//the above line of code creates a float variable called decimalNumber
+float decimalNumber; //Creates a float variable called decimalNumber

-//boolean is the datatype for true or false values boolean trueOrFalse;
-//the above line of code creates a boolean variable called trueOrFalse
+boolean trueOrFalse; //Creates a boolean variable called trueOrFalse
 {% endhighlight %}

 When you've declared a variable, you can initialise it, or set its value.
 This is done in the format of "name = value;", where name is the name of your variable, and value is the value you are telling the variable to hold.